Saddlefit- Properly fitted equipment is imperative!

-Saddlefit- Properly fitted equipment is imperative! (did you know some mystery lamenesses are 100% due to poor saddlefit?)
+Did you know some mystery lamenesses are 100% due to poor saddlefit?

-The horse's anatomy dictates how the saddle should fit, regardless of the brand, English, Western, Australian Stock, even Treeless.
-Knowing the basic anatomy of your horse is imperative, and understanding the basics of a saddle tree, panels, and construction is required education for a pain-free fit!
-The grid contains some of the more common saddle-fit issues I see in practice, but did you know that sometimes there aren't any outward signs like lumps and bumps, and the issues are 100% behavioral?
-Bucking, rearing, swapping leads, biting when saddled and girthed, ears pinned, yawning in the cross-ties, won't stand still to be saddled or mounted, and bloating, are all potential signs of ill-fitting tack and soreness!
+The horse's anatomy dictates how the saddle should fit, regardless of the brand!
+English, Western, Australian stock, even treeless - all have to fit!
+You must understand your horse's basic anatomy and the basics of a saddle tree, panels, and construction for a pain-free fit.
+The grid below contains some of the more common saddle-fit issues I see in my practice, but did you know that sometimes there aren't any outward signs and the issues are 100% behavioral?

 Pressure from an ill-fitting tree creating dry spots behind the withers - this may progress to white hairs and galls if not corrected